barbarer/py4e-int/_sources/functions/flowofexecution.rst

     :answer_b: The first statement of the program.
     :answer_c: The first function declaration.
     :correct: b
-    :feedback_a: A function needs to be defined before it is called.
+    :feedback_a: Incorrect!
+The flow of execution begins at the very top of the program.
+Try again.
     :feedback_b: The execution of a program begins at the first statement of the program.
-    :feedback_c: The program begins executing at the top of the program.
+    :feedback_c: Incorrect!
+The flow of execution begins at the very top of the program.
+Try again.

     Where does the execution of a program always begin?